 REPORT PURPOSE: The Annual School "Scorecard" Report is the VOA-MN Authorizing Program's official communication to the school on performance meeting statutory purposes and VOA-MN Performance Standards.
-The report is comprised of three sections aligned to the three essential questions that guide our authorizer oversight and charter school accountability plan.
+The report has three sections aligned to the three essential questions guiding our authorizer oversight and charter school accountability plan.